InveterateCoder/snikpic/README.md

 # snikpic
 Snikpic Test

-**To test you'll need Node.js and MongoDB running in your environment**
+**For testing you'll need Node.js and MongoDB running in your environment**

 1. replace "place_the_api_token_here" in .env file with your Bot User OAuth Access Token for Slack
    * You can use my token xoxb-1431238992131-1431511702051-oYPlsAMUxTyzHkVFxBFQ54nC